AlinaTaoRao/AlinaTaoRao.github.io/planning/homepage-design-stakeholder.md

 She wants the homepage to be attractive (user-friendly) for users.
 The page should be responsive and has a porto-folio colors and pictures She wants to keep content shorts and highlight her porto-folio.
+Alina wants to share her knowledge with her friends and classmates.

 ### Insights about the stakeholder